 5 Grady’s BarbecueDudleySee on map

-Steve and Gerri Grady opened the restaurant July 4, 1986.
+Steve and Gerri Grady opened Grady's Barbecue on July 4, 1986.
 Their classic ‘cue and sauce have kept patrons quite patriotic about it ever since.

 Stephenson’s was founded by hog farmer Paul Stephenson back in 1958.
 His chopped barbecue and sauce have been popular ever since.

 The Hursey family has been cooking whole hogs for many decades and started selling to the public in 1960.
-Cooked in open pits over hickory and oak, Hursey’s barbecued pork is renowned for being perfectly moist and sauced.
+Hursey’s barbecued pork is renowned for being perfectly moist and sauced.

-Fuzzy’s features Western-style barbecue 7 days a week, except Easter, Thanksgiving and Christmas.
+Fuzzy’s features Western-style barbecue seven days a week, except Easter, Thanksgiving and Christmas.
 Trays, plates, sandwiches and other ‘cue specialties are all on the menu.

 photo: Visit Winston-Salem